Reports and Campaigns

 - A return to a federal approach, which would mean allowing political parties that are prepared to sign up to a clear anti-austerity programme, including the Socialist Party, to affiliate to Labour as the Co-op Party still does.

 We are constantly involved in the struggles of trade unions and trade union members against attacks by the government and private sector employers on workers' pay, jobs, pensions, and terms and conditions.

 On 26 March 2011 half a million people marched against attacks on pensions and other cuts; then strike action was taken by 750,000 civil servants, teachers and lecturers on 30 June 2011; followed by over two million public sector workers on 30 November 2011; and by 400,000 workers on 10 May 2012.

-Since those large strikes in 2011 and 2012 we have been involved in supporting - and in some cases helping to lead - many national and regional strikes by trade unions, including those of the PCS (civil servants), UCU (lecturers), NUT (teachers), BMA (doctors), and RMT (transport workers).
+Since those large strikes in 2011 and 2012 we have been involved in supporting - and in some cases helping to lead - many national and local strikes by trade unions, including those of the PCS (civil servants), UCU (lecturers), NUT (teachers), BMA (doctors), and RMT (transport workers).

 We play a leading role in building the National Shop Stewards Network (NSSN, http://shopstewards.net/), which helps workers in struggle at rank and file level and that has played a key role in mobilising pressure on the trade union leaders to organise more - and more widespread - coordinated action against government austerity measures.

 Crucially, the Socialist Party and the NSSN have called on the TUC to prepare the way for a one-day general strike against the decimation of services, benefits and workers' standards of living generally.

 Many of our members are workplace trade union shop stewards and over 20 have won representation on their trade union national executive committee.